-I've worked as an investigative journalist in both the US and former Soviet Union, and recently graduated with a Master's degree from Columbia University's Harriman Institute, focusing on social, political, security, and demographic developments in the former communist bloc.
+I've worked as a journalist in both the US and former Soviet Union, and recently graduated with a Master's degree from Columbia University's Harriman Institute, focusing on social, political, security, and demographic developments in the former communist bloc.
 (My Master's thesis detailed PR and image-management efforts from the regimes in Azerbaijan and Kazakhstan, and investigated the Western figures helping them along.)
-I'm currently authoring the Crossroads Asia vertical and writing magazine pieces with The Diplomat, and my other pieces and analyses have appeared in Foreign Policy, The Atlantic, The New Republic, POLITICO Magazine, Sports Illustrated, Quartz, Organized Crime and Corruption Reporting Project, Guardian, World Politics Review, Al Jazeera, Slate, The Daily Beast, Roads & Kingdoms, Washington Post, Talking Points Memo, EurasiaNet, Houston Chronicle, Jamestown, Moscow Times, Radio Free Europe/Radio Liberty, and Business Insider, among a host of other outlets.
-You may have also seen, heard, or read me on BBC, Radio France Internationale, or The Economist, offering analysis on post-Soviet developments.
+I'm currently authoring the Crossroads Asia vertical and writing magazine pieces with The Diplomat, and my other pieces and analyses have appeared in Foreign Policy, The Atlantic, The New Republic, POLITICO Magazine, Hudson Institute's Kleptocracy Initiative, Sports Illustrated, Quartz, Organized Crime and Corruption Reporting Project, Guardian, World Politics Review, Al Jazeera, Slate, The Daily Beast, Roads & Kingdoms, Washington Post, Talking Points Memo, EurasiaNet, Houston Chronicle, Jamestown, Moscow Times, Radio Free Europe/Radio Liberty, and Business Insider, among a host of other outlets.
+You may have also seen, heard, or read me on BBC, Canal+, Deutsche Welle, Radio France Internationale, or in The Economist, offering analysis on post-Soviet developments.

 The president of the Human Rights Foundation has said that I'm "owed a debt of gratitude by free people everywhere" for examining lobbying links between the former Soviet Union and DC, while The Daily Beast has described me as a "Central Asia expert" and Andrew Sullivan has called my writing "entertaining."
 (Thanks, guys.)
 My regional consulting or editing efforts include work with Nuclear Threat Initiative, Freedom House, Carnegie Endowment for International Peace, United States Institute of Peace, Center on Global Interests, and Christian Science Monitor’s Monitoring Global Outlook.